Stanford-Blood-Center/MGP-Public/README.md

 ## Reference Databases

 In addition to software packages, MGP relies on several data sources.

-MGP uses the [National Marrow Donor Program](https://www.nmdp.org)'s [Multiple Allele Codes (MAC) API](https://hml.nmdp.org/mac/).
-This saves us the work of having to download and process the text-based MAC lists, but means that when the API is down, this app will be partially unavailable.

 TODO: Add text covering the remaining items in the `ref` directory.